1987 Black Dragon fire: Response

 Although both countries were affected heavily by the fire, China and the Soviet Union responded very differently.
 China, despite its shortage of advanced firefighting equipment, sent over 60,000 soldiers and workers to try and extinguish the fire.
-Because the forest was a major source of wood for China as well as the fact that it was close to the Gobi desert and thus a factor in desertification in northern China, China spent much effort on extinguishing the flames.
+Because the forest was a major source of wood for China as well as the fact that it was close to the Gobi Desert and thus a factor in desertification in northern China, China spent much effort on extinguishing the flames.
 The Soviet Union, on the other hand, simply let the fire burn out on its side of the border because its vast timber reserves were not seriously threatened by the fire.
 When the fire finally stopped over a month later, the differences in responses were clear: The Soviet Union had lost more forest (15 million acres compared to 3 million in China), while China was more devastated economically.

-In the aftermath, China punished individuals for causing the fire; the aforementioned 18-year-old worker, along with his employer, were jailed.
-The forestry minister was fired.
+In the aftermath, China punished individuals for causing the fire; the aforementioned 18-year-old worker, along with his employer, was jailed.
+The forestry minister Yang Zhong (杨钟) was fired.
 In addition, a local fire chief who saved his house and left the rest of his town to burn was sentenced to four years in prison.

-The lessons learned from the Black Dragon fire helped to improve response to wildfires throughout the world as well as demonstrate the impact that governments can have on the environment.
-The effect that the fire had on the environment in the region generated new found concern and speculation about the future about the forest's ecology.
+The lessons learned from the Black Dragon fire helped to improve responses to wildfires throughout the world as well as demonstrate the impact that governments can have on the environment.
+The effect that the fire had on the environment in the region generated new-found concern and speculation about the future of the forest's ecology.